vidbina/gdb-play-001/CFP.md

 It's not just about languages though.
 It's about projects too.
 A project like Cordano or Facebook's duckling, writen in Haskell, many tools from Hashicorp or many of the tools in the Kubernetosphere, riding on top of the Golang train, are making more of us familiar with the notion of our applications compiling to binaries.

 At some point, simply printf-ing your way through life will not suffice.

+## Audience

+This talk is targeted at developers who primarily debug-by-printf, and have little to no experience with gdb, strace, perf and other debuggers or tracers.

-### Adminstrative
+### Adminstrative Note before we begin

+ - [ ] Condense this section...
+Too much text.
+I don't have to write a complete script for the talk :wink:

 I have provided a Dockerfile for everything covered in this talk.
 So anyone who can wield a Docker sword to any degree of success should be able to follow